 VA Thomas - Sil Nim Tau, the Basics

-This DVD will guide you through essential basics of the Wing Chun system as practiced by Sifu Thomas.
+This video will guide you through essential basics of the Wing Chun system as practiced by Sifu Thomas.

 Applications, footwork, fighting principles, two man drills and training apparatus (3 star Jong) are discussed in detail.